dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 166-175
+GENERATED FROM PYTHON SOURCE LINES 164-173

-These figures show clear that water exchange levels have a measureable effect on signals, and at all times lie between the extrements of no water exchange (blue) and fast water exchange (green).
+These figures show clearly that water exchange levels have a measureable effect on signals, and at all times lie between the extremes of no water exchange (blue) and fast water exchange (green).

 However, while the effect of water exchange is detectable, it is